 Straight after Group B’s demise, some of the rally works cars got a final and ultimate “evolution” into hill climb monster machines, conquering the likes of Pikes Peak for the subsequent years.
 No one can forget the intense 1987 battle between Audi with its iconic Sport quattro Pikes Peak special and Peugeot with its fleet of three modified 205 Turbo 16s.

 The “winning formula” of Group B directly influenced the next contenders at Peugeot with the 1988 405 Turbo 16 which set and held the record at Pikes Peak up until 1994.
 Group B design became the benchmark for all other future contenders.
-The last win of an actual Group B car at Pikes Peak dates back to 2004 when Stig Blomqvist won the event in a specially prepared Ford RS200E.
+The last win of an actual Group B car at Pikes Peak dates back to 2004 when Stig Blomqvist won a partially-run event in a specially prepared Ford RS200E.

 For detailed post Group B hill climb evolutions information, CLICK HERE!